 A committee, representative of the total school community, shall be involved in the development and periodic revision of this handbook.

-All parents are required to sign a form stating they have read the rules and regulations outlined in this handbook and they agree to abide by those rules.
-This signature form will be given to students when they receive a copy of the handbook and the form must be signed and returned as soon as possible, but no later than the date October 12th.
-Failure to have a signed form on file will not prevent the school from enforcing its policies, but could result in disciplinary action being taken and/or prevent a student from enrolling (or continued enrollment) in the school.
+The handbook shall be updated annually to reflect policy and procedural changes.
+Principals shall establish a process for review and revision of local school policy to ensure changes reflect the input of key stakeholders.
+All parents, along with students in middle and high school, are required to provide a signature of receipt acknowledging they have read the rules and regulations outlined in the handbook, and they agree to abide by those rules (Appendix AG-1 and AG-2).
+A signature form will be provided to students upon receipt of the handbook and the form must be signed and returned as soon as possible, but no later than September 7.
+Failure to have a signed form on file will not prevent the school from enforcing its policies and or preventing a student from enrolling or continuing to be enrolled at the school.

-Faculty and staff members shall be given copies of all school handbooks.
+Faculty and staff members shall be given access to copies of all school handbooks.